tinkertree/tinkertree.github.io/pages/about.md

 permalink: /about
 ---

-`tinkertree` is a space for exploration of the natural and technological world
+TinkerTree is an evolving space for exploration of the natural and technological world.

+Please feel free to reach out to us via each post's comment section.
+We appreciate all questions and comments.